fonkengChris/MedicationInventoryReact_TS/README-DEPLOYMENT.md

 1. **Build Fails**: Check that all environment variables are set correctly
 2. **API Calls Fail**: Verify the `VITE_API_BASE_URL` points to your deployed backend
-3. **Firebase Errors**: Ensure all Firebase environment variables are correct
-4. **Routing Issues**: The app uses client-side routing, ensure Vercel is configured to serve `index.html` for all routes
+3. **Routing Issues**: The app uses client-side routing, ensure Vercel is configured to serve `index.html` for all routes

 ### Build Logs